Abdulmalik40/Abdulmalik40/README.md

 ---

-## 👨‍💻 About Me
+# 👨‍💻 About Me

-- CS student works on Data Engineering and the systems that power it
+## - CS student works on Data Engineering and the systems that power it
-- I work across the full data stack — pipelines, databases, streams, and distributed systems
+## - I work across the full data stack — pipelines, databases, streams, and distributed systems
-- Always open for collabs and questions
+## - Always open for collabs and questions
-- Feel free to ask any question

 ---